Who we are:

 - Monitor the changes in recharge rates using GRACE and subsidence rates in the Nile Delta using radar interferometry

-- Investigate the effects climate change on this system
+- Investigate the effects climate change on the Nile system

 We utilize a wide variety of remote sensing and GIS techniques to investigate water resources and the impacts that human use may have on them.